brandono7/DSA4264_Geospatial/Report.md

 For each bus line, we see the median distances to the different MRT lines.
 The 'nearest_mrt' column refers to the median distance to any MRT stations regardless of mrt line and we use that as our most important metric in determining which bus routes should be made redundant.

 There might be outliers that our distance-based algorithm (i.e. trunk routes that pass through the heartlands and connect to the city via expressways) will not pick up and hence we conduct a further analysis visually to confirm that the bus routes with the one of the shortest median distances from each bus stop is redundant.
+This further analysis will also help us to check for the aforementioned possible issue that we might encounter in using euclidean distance metric.

 ---